What is neoprene rubber used for?

 Can neoprene rubber be modified for specialist applications?

-Neoprene rubber on its own (or ‘commodity rubber’) is not particularly expensive, as it is mass-produced as a standard synthetic elastomer.
+Neoprene rubber on its own (or ‘commodity rubber’) is not particularly expensive and often used for general purposes as it is mass-produced as a standard synthetic elastomer.

 However, some applications require specialist rubber solutions.
 In these cases, specific approvals and certifications may need to be sought.
 Here are a few examples: